Eschatologue/CM_wiki/docs/class/rogue/justiciar.md

 ***Bonus Proficiency.*** You gain proficiency with the Religion skill.
 Whenever you would make an Intelligence (Religion) check, you can choose to make a Charisma (Religion) check instead.

-***Concecrated Weapons.*** As part of a Short or Long Rest, you can perform a ritual and touch a weapon that you are proficient with to Consecrate it.
+***Concecrated Weapons.*** As part of a **:rest-short: Short** or **:rest-long: Long Rest**, you can perform a ritual and touch a weapon that you are proficient with to Consecrate it.
 This Consecrated weapon becomes a Holy Symbol and can be used as a spellcasting focus for your Cleric spells.
 You can also add your Sneak Attack bonus to attacks with it even if it does not have the :weapon-prop-finesse: Finesse property.
 However, all other rules of for Sneak Attack bonus still apply.
 You can have only one Consecrated weapon at a time.

 ### Level 9: Wrathful Strikes